HoppyCat/orientation-letter/README.md

 $Teacat — `AR5JGQTiy7WuKjt1f27knFBLUwoLPsRJdTeZodoJpump`

-Token holders can verify their wallet at soulmode.io to unlock free access based on their holdings — a thank you to the community that supported this project's development.
-Anyone can access the generator directly at soulmode.io.
+Token holders who verify their wallet at [soulmode.io](https://soulmode.io) receive free access based on their holdings.
+This is how the community that built this gets to use it.

 *Acknowledgment of community support does not constitute a guarantee of continued service, token value, or project maintenance.
 SoulMode is an independent product.
 Nothing here is financial advice.*